OpenISS/openiss-dockerfiles/README.md

 The containers provided here are possible starter sample containers that extend existing ones with samples preloaded or build new ones.
-Some are very simple and basics, while others are more complete.
+Some are very simple and basic, while others are more complete.
 Feel free to choose any applicable ones.

-There is a choice of either building a container locally using its Dockerfile script or pulling pre-built images, whichever is faster.
+There is a choice of either building a container locally using its `Dockerfile` script or pulling pre-built images from DockerHub or GHCR, whichever is faster.

 We then include complete OpenISS inside the container for image and motion data processing.

-If you want to reproduce the setup on Windows the documentation is below.
+If you want to reproduce the setup on Windows on your own machine the documentation is further below.

+* These instructions originally tested and created by [Jonathan Llewellyn](https://github.com/inexistenz)
+* Maintenance, editorializing, OpenISS and HPC updates/support by Serguei Mokhov

 # Sample containers